machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

             self.write(f.read())
 ```
 <br>
-Now, lets host the malicious server, and get that file.
-Also, i rechanged lot of my exploit.py and other files to make it as easy to get the file.
+Now, let's host the malicious server, and get that file.
+Also, I rechanged a lot of my exploit.py code and other files to make it as easy to get the file.
 I hit the jackpot got the file!

 ![Pwned](/writeups/assets/images/lfichallenge_pwned.png)

 ## Takeaway

-* Always try harder, if i left when i failed SSRF, I couldn't have solved the challenge
+* Always try harder, if I left when I failed SSRF, I couldn't have solved the challenge
-* Javascript files are gold mine.
+* Javascript files are a gold mine.
 Do always read them and try to find sensitive endpoints.
 * Coding is essential to exploit development.
 Make sure you master at least a single programming language.

-Some hints from BugPoC helped me but last ones were absurb and meaningless.
+Some hints from BugPoC helped me but the last ones were absurd and meaningless.
 Also, I necessarily didnt have to code server and client.
-For server i could have used BugPoC mock endpoint and for client i could have user either burp or browser thought for testing purposes, client is best!
+For the server, I could have used BugPoC mock endpoint and for a client, I could have used either burp or browser thought for testing purposes, the client is best!